 To find the best talent, recruiters must optimize their talent acquisition strategies for the mobile candidate.

-A recent Jobvite survey found that 75% of the American workforce is comprised of job seekers.
-Of these job seekers, 77% take to their mobile phones to get leads on potential job opportunities.
+A recent Jobvite survey found that 75 percent of the American workforce is comprised of job seekers.
+Of these job seekers, 77 percent take to their mobile phones to get leads on potential job opportunities.
 With individuals increasingly relying on mobile devices to job search, recruiters and hiring managers need to follow suit if they want to get the best candidates.
-As demonstrated in our 2013 JobMobile event series, it’s easy to talk about mobilizing recruiting strategies, but actually implementing them can be a challenge.
+As demonstrated in our JobMobile event series, it’s easy to talk about mobilizing recruiting strategies, but actually implementing them can be a challenge.

 Here are three mobile strategies that you should take action on immediately to engage and recruit top talent.

-Optimizing your site is the least simple, yet most important step you can take to attract mobile job seekers.
+Optimizing your site is the most challenge and important step you can take to attract mobile job seekers.
 An easy way to do this is to simplify the design of your site, and include simple, visually pleasing graphics.
 Another affordable solution is to create a responsive design for the page, using CSS (Cascading Style Sheets) technology that auto-adjusts to display properly on all modern devices.

 If you own a mobile device, you’ve likely opened a website to find the content was simply too wordy to read through.
 Smaller screens require more concise, compelling copy and carefully chosen formatting to break information into easily digestible parts.
 Use this strategy when writing anything a potential candidate might see – from the job descriptions you post on TheLadders, to your company information pages and social media presence.

-Over 60% of the workforce hold a satisfactory job, but are open to pursuing new opportunities.
+Over 60 percent of the workforce hold a satisfactory job, but are open to pursuing new opportunities.
 This passive candidate pool can best be reached through social media because they don’t frequent regular job-search channels.
-Over 88% of job seekers (passive or active) have at least one social networking profile, however.
+Over 88 percent of job seekers (passive or active) have at least one social networking profile, however.
 This makes social media a prime place to brand yourself and your company, and let the potential candidates come to you.
 A few suggestions for what to post:

-- Photographs: Including photographs on Pinterest, Facebook, Google+ and Twitter can showcase your location, company culture and perks.
+- Photographs: Include photographs on Pinterest, Facebook, Google+ and Twitter to showcase your location, company culture and perks.